Eriphyle: Mythology

 Amphiaraus died during the battle.
 When Alcmaeon learned of his father's death and the bribes his mother had received, he killed Eriphyle.
 However, for committing matricide, Alcmaeon was haunted and driven mad by the furious ghost of his mother.
 Alternatively, he was followed by the Erinyes, not a ghost.
 Alcmaeon was instructed by an oracle of Apollo that he would only be free of his Eriphyle's ghost when he reached land that had not existed at the time when he had slain his mother.
 Eventually, he reached a new island created by Achelous, who purified him and released him from his mother's ghost.

-Eriphyle is seen in Hades in Vergil's Aeneid, still bearing wounds inflicted by her son.
+In Book VI of the Roman poet Virgil's Aeneid, Eriphyle is one of the inhabitants of the "Mourning Fields" (Lugentes Campi), a region of the underworld visited by Aeneas.
+She still bears the wounds inflicted by her son.
 In Homer's Odyssey, Odysseus sees Eriphyle in Hades alongside other misfortunate or malicious women, including Phaedra, Procris, Ariadne, Maera, and Clymene.
 She also plays a role in Statius's Thebaid, in which her desire to attain the Necklace of Harmonia is one of the catalysts for the war between Argos and Thebes.
 In this version of the myth, however, Argia, Polynices's wife, persuades her husband to give the necklace to Eriphyle so that Amphiaraus will join the war effort.